mdshamoon/docs/docs/4. Integrations/ChatGPT using OpenAI APIs.md

 <img width="671" alt="Screenshot 2024-05-22 at 3 52 18 PM" src="https://github.com/glific/docs/assets/141305477/09211b9a-132b-4964-9388-a1aa00ed28bc" />

 4. The response from GPT is shown as `@results.webhookresultname.parsed_msg`, in the given example `gpt_response` is the webhook result name. (see the first image)

-## Limitations
-1. Text to speech and speech to text models cannot be used via this webhook call.

 _Reach out to the Glific team to flag any further customizations within this functionality_